Digital-Repository-of-Ireland/DRI-3D-Pilot/README.md

 In order to ensure that the 3D object can be rendered and interacted with in a browser environment, an embedded version would be more appropriate.

 The [Europeana Publishing Guide](https://pro.europeana.eu/post/publication-policy) indicates that any oEmbed compliant player is supported by Europeana Collections.
 We are thus investigating an oEmbed option which would allow us to send an embeddable 3D model in the edm:isShownBy field of EDM.
 This may be accompanied by an additional edm:hasView element which gives the url to download the source file, or a link to the source file may be provided in the embeddable viewer.

+### 3D Content Providers

+DRI is currently working with [Transport Infrastructure Ireland](https://www.tii.ie/) who are providing content for the 3D Pilot.
+We are interested in working with other Irish institutes who hold 3D content.
+More information on joining DRI can be found at our [members pages](https://www.dri.ie/membership).